omkarkapse24/User_management_system/README.md

 4.npm install

-5

-This project was generated with Angular 14

-## Development server

-Run `ng serve` for a dev server.
+5.Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+6.open new commond line interface and run below commond.

+7 npx json-server db.json